-The test is highly significant $(X^2 = 19.424, df = 3, P < 0.001)$ , similar to the likelihood ratio test.
+The test was also highly significant $(X^2 = 19.424, df = 3, P < 0.001)$, similar to the likelihood ratio test.

-Test of independence - SAS demo 20.2.2
+20.2.2 Test of independence - SAS demo

-We can carry out the same calculations using SAS and proc freq (SAS Institute Inc. 2014a).
-See program and output below.
-A two-way table of infection status and species is requested using the command tables infected\species.
-Likelihood ratio $(G^2)$ and chi-square $(X^2)$ tests are then requested using the chisq option.
+We can carry out the same calculations using SAS and proc freq (SAS Institute Inc. 2016).
+See program below.
+A two-way table of infection status and species is requested using the command tables infectedspecies.
+Likelihood ratio (G^2) and chi-square (X^2) tests are then requested using the chisq option.
 Because sample sizes are relatively small in this example, we can also request an exact version of both tests using the exact chisq option.
-See program and output below

 The option out=percents output requests an output data file called percents that contains various percentages, including the column percents from the two-way table.
-This file is used by proc gchart to generate a vertical bar chart with species on the x-axis (SAS Institute Inc. 2014b).
+This file is used by proc gchart to generate a vertical bar chart with species on the x-axis (SAS Institute Inc. 2018).
 The percentage of infected and uninfected amphibians shown within each bar are generated using the option subgroup=infected.

-Examining the SAS output, we see that both tests are highly significant $(G^2 = 19.618, df = 3, P = 0.0002; X^2 = 19.425, df = 3, P = 0.0002)$ .
-The exact tests give similar results in this case.
-For the exact likelihood ratio test $(G^2)$ we have $P = 2.42 \times 10^{-4}$ , while for the chi-square $(X^2)$ the result is $P = 1.73 \times 10^{-4}$ .
-The graph generated by proc gchart suggests that the infection rate is low for species A and B, intermediate for species C, and highest for species D (Fig. 20.2).
+Examining the SAS output in Fig. 20.9, we see that both tests were highly significant ($G^2 = 19.618, df = 3, P = 0.0002; X^2 = 19.425, df = 3, P = 0.0002$).
+The exact tests gave similar results in this case.
+The graph generated by proc gchart suggests that the infection rate is low for species A and B, intermediate for species C, and highest for species D (Fig. 20.10).